-Keeping CoolPosted over 4 years ago by Holly
+Keeping CoolPosted almost 5 years ago by Holly

 Activity produces extra heat within our bodies.
 Every cell is like a tiny engine, roaring away.
 The more you gun those little engines, the more heat you need to "give away" to the environment.
 Otherwise, you'll get burned by your own motor.